 The tea culture is very important in Ireland.
 Black tea with milk is usually the most common and is a sort of social ritual in Ireland.
 The average Irish person drinks 4 to 6 cups of tea per day.
 Offering a cup of tea if you have visitors over is regarded as the backbone of Irish hospitality.

 Here are some Irish customs that you will see in Dublin:

 - Greeting people: The Irish always make eye contact while meeting each other and shake hands or hug as a greeting.

-- Time Keeping: Irish are very relaxed about the time, so don’t worry if your appointment is later than you agreed on.
+- Timekeeping: The Irish are very relaxed about the time, so don’t worry if your appointment is later than you agreed upon.

-- Smiling: Irish people also smile a lot, so be ready to be welcomed with a smile everywhere.
+- Smiling: Be ready to be welcomed with a smile everywhere.

-- Easygoing: It’s important for the Irish people to be regarded as an easygoing person, even for politicians, so that they are liked by the public.
+- Easygoing: It’s important for the Irish people to be regarded as an easygoing people.